-Special Educational Needs Co-ordinator (SENCo) Responsible for: Angela Croft, National SENCO Award, Diploma Dyslexia Strategic development of SEND policy and Research and Practice provision in school School contact telephone number: 01244 268985 Determining the development of the Special adata Organiza da de la colonida de Educational Needs and Disability (SEND) policy and admin@waverton.cheshire.sch.uk provision in school senco@waverton.cheshire.sch.uk Co-ordination of provision made to support individual pupils with SEND or those with an Education Health Care Plan (EHCP) Providing guidance to colleagues on the graduated approach Working closely with the Headteacher and SEND Governor Working closely with staff, parents and outside agencies Being aware of the provision in the local offer Providing support to families ensuring that children with SEND receive support and high quality teaching Liaising with early years' providers Ensuring school keeps records of SEND pupils Head Teacher Simon Talbot Responsible for: head@waverton.cheshire.sch.uk The day-to-day management of all aspects of the nead@waverton.cneshire.scn.uk school; this includes the support for children with SEND.
-The Headteacher will give responsibility to the SENCo and class teachers, but is still responsible for ensuring that your child's needs are met.
-The Headteacher will ensure the SENCO has sufficient time and resources to carry out their role and responsibilities, in a similar way to other important strategic roles in school Making sure that the Governing Body is kept up to date about issues relating to SEND.
-The SEND Governor: Suzanne Kilfoyle Responsible for: Making sure that the necessary support is given for Making sure that the necessary support is given for any shild with SEND who attends the school. any child with SEND who attends the school.
+Special Educational Needs Co-ordinator (SENCo) Responsible for: Angela Croft, National SENCO Award, Diploma Dyslexia Strategic development of SEND policy and Research and Practice provision in school School contact telephone number: 01244 268985 Determining the development of the Special Educational Needs and Disability (SEND) policy and admin@waverton.cheshire.sch.uk provision in school senco@waverton.cheshire.sch.uk Co-ordination of provision made to support individual pupils with SEND or those with an Education Health Care Plan (EHCP) Providing guidance to colleagues on the graduated approach • Working closely with the Headteacher and SEND Governor • Working closely with staff, parents and outside agencies • Being aware of the provision in the local offer • Providing support to families ensuring that children with SEND receive support and high-quality teaching Liaising with early years' providers • Ensuring school keeps records of SEND pupils Head Teacher Carla Cartwright Responsible for: • The day-to-day management of all aspects of the head@waverton.cheshire.sch.uk school; this includes the support for children with SEND. • The Headteacher will give responsibility to the SENCo and class teachers, but is still responsible for ensuring that your child's needs are met. • The Headteacher will ensure the SENCO has sufficient time and resources to carry out their role and responsibilities, in a similar way to other important strategic roles in school • Making sure that the Governing Body is kept up to date about issues relating to SEND.
+The SEND Governor: Tracy Little Responsible for: chair@waverton.cheshire.sch.uk • Making sure that the necessary support is given for any child with SEND who attends the school.
 Meeting with the SENCO on a termly basis